-Drawdown payment (Account 1): At age 55, members with at least 55,000 ringgits in Account 1 may draw down up to 20% of the account balance over 50,000 ringgits for investment in unit trusts through external fund management institutions approved by the Ministry of Finance.
+Drawdown payment (Account 1): Members with at least 55,000 ringgits in Account 1 may draw down up to 20% of the account balance over 50,000 ringgits for investment in unit trusts through external fund management institutions approved by the Ministry of Finance.
 The minimum permitted withdrawal is 1,000 ringgits.

-Drawdown payment (Account 2): Funds can be drawn down before age 55 to pay for a house, a house loan, education for the member or his or her children, or the treatment of designated critical illnesses and certain prosthetic appliances.
-A list of critical illnesses is provided by the Employees Provident Fund Board.
+Drawdown payment (Account 2): Funds can be drawn down before age 55 to pay for a house, a house loan, education for the member or his or her children, and the treatment of designated critical illnesses.
+A list of 36 critical illnesses is provided by the Employees Provident Fund Board.